-- Cost Per Person Served: The cost per person served will be automatically calculated from the total cost of the project divided by the total number of people (both public and professionals) served (refer to appendix).
-A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year. - Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.
+- Average Cost of Services: The average cost of services will be automatically calculated from the total cost of the project divided by the total number of services (refer to Appendix A).
+A significant proportion of funds is expected to be used for program delivery as opposed to program development and organizational infrastructure. - Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.

+• Services Costs: CPRIT reimburses for services using Medicare reimbursement rates.